brettchalupa/brettcodes/_projects/supporting-vpr.md

 - Infrastructure
 technologies: Web, Python
 website: http://digital.vpr.net/
-excerpt: Supporting VPR during a transitional period.
+excerpt: Supporting VPR during a transitional period
 ---

 We worked with Vermont Public Radio to support their web projects and infrastructure during a transition with their team members.
 Our main responsibilities were to fix issues and support the existing applications and infrastructure.